p0bailey/ThreatWolf/README.md

 - No data is stored between sessions
 - Works best with diagrams or structured descriptions
 - Built for security teams, architects, and red teams

+## Critical Disclaimer

+CRITICAL: Users must independently verify all threats, vulnerabilities, and security information provided.
+This analysis is for guidance only, do not act on recommendations without proper verification through authoritative sources.